-If you plan to leave significant assets to your beneficiaries, you’ve likely considered the benefits of using a trust.
-However, many people spend less time thinking about who they want to serve as trustee—a decision that could have crucial implications for their financial legacy.
+If you plan to leave significant assets to your loved ones, you’ve likely considered the benefits of using a trust.
+However, many people spend less time thinking about whom they want to manage that trust when they can no longer do so.
+Yet deciding who you want to serve as your trustee is a decision that could have crucial implications for your financial legacy.

 Serving as trustee is more than an honor to be bestowed on a trusted friend or family member—it’s a fiduciary responsibility that requires tax, investment, accounting, and legal expertise.
 Indeed, the responsibility is so great that many attorneys advise that even if you serve as your own trustee during your working years (when you are young and can maintain control over your assets in a revocable trust), it is advisable to consider naming a successor trustee in case you decide to hand over the responsibility to someone else as you age or if you become incapacitated.
 Working with a corporate trustee as you near retirement or if you no longer want total responsibility for the management of the trust can help ensure that the trustee will make appropriate decisions after you pass away.

-“As you enter retirement and face potential health issues, you may want to consider handing over the reins to a professional or a corporate trustee who possesses the skill and experience to act on your behalf for generations to come,” says Kevin Bartlett, senior vice president, Fidelity Private Wealth Management.
+“As you enter retirement and face potential health issues, you may want to consider handing over the reins to a professional or a corporate trustee who possesses the skill and experience to act on your behalf for generations to come,” says Andrew Hamil, Head of Fidelity Personal Trust Company.
 Choosing a successor requires consideration of both personal and technical factors.
 As you weigh this decision, be sure to consider the following.